 *Stay away from junk food

-and that’s pretty much it!posted about 5 years ago
+and that’s pretty much it!posted over 6 years ago

 I totally understand your problem.
 Sometimes I have problems with my body image as well.
 I’m not superskinny but a lot of girls I know are.
 (Seriously they’re “less than zero” girls.)
 Plus I got my hips/women’s figure at the age of 12…